2015 Svenska Cupen final

 The 2015 Svenska Cupen Final was played on 17 May 2015.
 The match was played at Gamla Ullevi, the home ground of IFK Göteborg.
-It was the first time since 2011 that one of the final teams had a home ground instead of playing on the national stadium Friends Arena in Solna.
-It was the first time since 2000 that the final was played in Gothenburg and first time ever it was played on Gamla Ullevi.
-The final were the culmination of the 2014–15 Svenska Cupen.
+It was the first time since 2011 that one of the final teams had a home ground instead of playing at the Friends Arena in Solna National Stadium.
+It was the first time since 2000 that the final was played in Gothenburg and the first time it was played in Gamla Ullevi.
+The final was the culmination of the 2014–15 Svenska Cupen.
 Allsvenskan clubs IFK Göteborg and Örebro SK contested the 2015 final.
-In Sweden the match was televised live on SVT.
+In Sweden, the match was televised live on SVT.

 IFK Göteborg won their seventh Svenska Cupen title after defeating Örebro SK 2–1.

 Route to the final

 Note: In all results below, the score of the finalist is given first.